-The second chapter “From Baghdad to Cordoba: The Cities of Classical Islam” emphasizes the vitality and variety of urban centers.
-It is one of the strengths of this book that the author gives full weight to achievements of the western areas of the Muslim world, the Maghreb and al-Andalus: Cordoba, as well as Baghdad, gets its fair share of attention.
+The second chapter “From Baghdad to Córdoba: The Cities of Classical Islam” emphasizes the vitality and variety of urban centers.
+It is one of the strengths of this book that the author gives full weight to the achievements of the western areas of the Muslim world, the Maghreb and al-Andalus: Córdoba, as well as Baghdad, gets its fair share of attention.

 Amira Bennison shows well how central urban life was to the Abbasid Empire – from Iberia to India, with Baghdad at its heart – and with it all that cities can offer: conversation, books, schools, performance, poetry, and sumptuous goods.
-There was a great awareness among scholars and rulers that from Baghdad could be harnessed the powers of east and west, the sciences of Europe, the Mediterranean, the Near East, and Asia.
-To do so was to allow a public sphere to develop, one which did not threaten the ultimate truth of Islam and its caliphs-protectors, but which allowed the traditions of the empire’s people to converge and cross-fertilize.
-Patronage for projects of translation meant that classical science was disseminated and thus preserved – often by Syriac Christians and Jews – and that medicine and astronomy, mathematics, and metallurgy benefited from frequent mutual encounters.
-The grandeur of the empire also meant that projects of poor relief, the building of mosques and palaces, provision of water supplies, and public hygiene were conceived to beautify and make more tolerable life in the vast cities.
+Scholars and rulers recognized that Baghdad could harness the powers of east and west, the sciences of Europe, the Mediterranean, the Near East, and Asia.
+To do so was to allow a public sphere to develop, one that did not threaten the ultimate truth of Islam and its caliphs-protectors, but which allowed the traditions of the empire’s people to converge and cross-fertilize.
+Patronage for translation meant that classical science was disseminated and preserved – often by Syriac Christians and Jews – and that medicine and astronomy, mathematics, and metallurgy benefited from frequent mutual encounters.
+The grandeur of the empire also meant that projects of poor relief, the building of mosques and palaces, provision of water supplies, and public hygiene were conceived.
+These projects were conceived to beautify and make more life comfortable in the vast cities.

 In the final chapter “The ‘Abbasid Legacy”, Bennison turns to intellectual life and here she stresses the vast variety of cultural practices, from the study of the Qur’an and the traditions of the Prophet, which form the foundations of Islamic law, the Sharia, to the movement to translate works of Greek science and medicine (though not of history or poetry) into Arabic.